-In fact, according to an article from Michelle McQuaid, Dweck's research found that employees in a growth mindset workplace are 47% more likely to say their colleagues are trustworthy than those with a fixed mindset.
+In fact, an article from Michelle McQuaid shares that Dweck’s research found that employees in a growth mindset workplace are 47% more likely to say their colleagues are trustworthy than those with a fixed mindset.
 These employees are also 34% more likely to feel a strong commitment to their organization, are 65% more likely to say that their company takes risks and 49% more likely to say that their organization promotes innovation.

-McQuaid sums up Dweck's latest research in saying that the growth mindset in the workplace "shapes our ability to create innovative, risk-taking cultures and have happier employees."
+McQuaid sums up Dweck’s latest research by saying the growth mindset in the workplace “shapes our ability to create innovative, risk-taking cultures and have happier employees.”

 So how does a workplace culture transform to take on more of this growth mindset?
 Here are three simple ways that both leaders and employees can embrace.